carbon-language/carbon-lang/docs/design/generics/details.md

 -   `Min`: All matching arguments are the same type, but that type is a generic type parameter.
--   `StaticStrCat`: All matching arguments have a generic type satisfying a type-type, but may all be different.
+-   `StaticStrCat`: All matching arguments have a generic type satisfying a type-of-type, but may all be different.
--   `DynamicStrCat`: All matching arguments have types satisfying a type-type, those types may be different, and we use dynamic dispatch to access the methods of those types.
+-   `DynamicStrCat`: All matching arguments have types satisfying a type-of-type, those types may be different, and we use dynamic dispatch to access the methods of those types.

 Examples: